ilovepjs/CATEsubmission/README.md

 ==============

 Automates the process of submitting work via CATE.

-Will present you with a list of all assignments that have pending submissions.
+Shows a list of assignments that have pending submissions.

-When you select which assignment you want to hand in it will:
+Select which assignment you want to hand in and it will:

-   - Submit your declaration
+   - Sign your declaration
+   - Add group members to group assignments
+   - Upload your files to CATE
+   - Submit it for you

+Making handing in work easy :)

+NOTE:
 For GitLab assignments:

-           NOTE: Call the script from the folder with your git repository
+	- Call the script from the folder with your git repository For all other files:
-           - Grab your git token from your latest commit
-           - Create the cate_token.txt file for you

-       For all others:

 	- Provide the file as a command line argument

-   - Upload it to CATE
-   - Submit it for you

-Making handing in work easy :)